j-hsiao/argparse/readme.md

 as optional but without any explicit default values.
 Otherwise, it should match the length of the argument.

+## Argument groups
+`auto mygroup = parser.group("groupname")`
+`mygroup.add<tp, num=1>(...)`
+Returns a group struct which can be used to add arguments under a group.
+Groups will group arguments together in the help message.
+The add method has the same signature is the Parser.
+Adding with Parser adds to the default group.

 ## Parsing the argument list.
 `int parse(int argc, char *argv[] [, const char *program])`